 Therapy based on Wilhelm Reich

-Skan is a word from the Lakota people and means "That which moves", also known as Prana or Chi.
-Wilhelm Reich was the first in the West to scientifically prove the existence of a cosmic energy that infuses all living organisms.
-He named this energy “orgone”.
+The word Skan, from the Lakota language, means “that which moves.”
+It refers to the living energetic force also known in other traditions as prana or chi.
+Wilhelm Reich was among the first Western scientists to explore and describe this vital cosmic energy that infuses all living organisms.
+He named this energy orgone.

-Reich defined bodily, mental and emotional health as the ability to feel and surrender to the free flow of the body’s own life energy.
-He named this sensation "streaming" which can be felt whole bodily as a pleasurable feeling of being alive and emotionally as love, enjoyment and happiness.
+Reich understood bodily, mental, and emotional health as the capacity to feel and surrender to the free flow of the body’s own life energy.
+He described the felt sense of this flow as “streaming” — experienced physically as a pleasurable sense of aliveness throughout the body and emotionally as love, enjoyment, and happiness.

 “In simple terms, Skan methods focus on awakening the heart.
 This is not the heart of ‘nostalgia’ and sentimentality; rather it is the heart of sensitive clarity and warm, natural aliveness, the heart of hearing, the heart of vision, the heart, which is the center of the self, that which reaches out to the ‘other’ and comes into intimate contact with the fundamental pulsation of all living things.”